baketnk/l.nvim/README.md

-# lnvim - Neovim Plugin for AI-Assisted Coding
+# l.nvim - Neovim Plugin for AI-Assisted Coding

 ![image](https://repository-images.githubusercontent.com/847120613/b73bed30-4aa2-4fbf-9ffc-9c870915cb38)

-lnvim is a Neovim plugin that integrates AI-assisted coding functionality into your Neovim workflow.
+l.nvim is a Neovim plugin that integrates AI-assisted coding functionality into your Neovim workflow.
 It provides features like chat-based code generation, codeblock navigation, and seamless integration with your existing Neovim setup.

 ## Features